isovector/certainty-by-construction/src/book/Chapter5-Modular-Arithmetic.lagda.md

 ## Congruence of Multiplication {#sec:cong-mod}

-Let's prove prove two more facts about modular arithmetic, the first in service of the second.
+Let's prove two more facts about modular arithmetic, the first in service of the second.
 We can show that modular multiplication by zero results in zero:

 ```agda